-If you’ve been shopping for a broadband provider, you’ll almost certainly have run across many offers of “unlimited broadband” alongside the usual fixed data plans.
+If you’re a heavy Internet user, unlimited data is the Holy Grail.
+Photo: Shutterstock If you’ve been shopping for a broadband provider, you’ll almost certainly have run across many offers of “unlimited broadband” alongside the usual fixed data plans.
 Sounds tempting, doesn’t it?
 No need to keep track of how much you’re downloading and uploading each month, and no more having your broadband slowed to a crawl once you hit the limit or, even worse, finding extra charges on your monthly bill.

 In the early days of the internet, almost all of the Australian providers offered no set download/upload limits with their plans.
 They didn’t really need to, since people hadn’t discovered downloading movies, TV shows or music – and the dial-up connections of the time were so slow that few would have wanted to anyway!
 As our internet connections have gotten faster, though, along with it came an increased appetite for downloading all kinds of video and audio content.
 Buying video games online became even more popular, many of them incredibly large downloads.
 People started using YouTube and other video sites enthusiastically – and then along came on-demand streaming video via Netflix, YouTube, Stan and others.
 The ever-increasing hunger for downloads comes with huge data costs for ISPs – they have to pay for data sent and received over links like the one from Australia to the US, for example – and so most ISPs put limits in place to make sure that the people using the most data paid more for the privilege.